 Finally, for completeness of the ALE-linear comparison, we plot the micro-macro tangents, namely, the tensors $\mathbb M$ and $\tens Q$ which are also used in the calculation of the linear poroelastic model parameters.
-The initial values of these tensors ($M_{2222} = -0.23$, $M_{2211} = -0.076$, and $Q_{ii} = -0.113$) are also used in the linear case.
+The initial values of these tensors ($M_{2222} = -0.23$, $M_{2211} = -0.076$, and $Q_{ii} = -0.113$) are used in the linear case.
 The significant variations in the latter components show the importance of considering different sources of nonlinearity including the nonlinear material model, the large deformation, and how their negligence could be misleading.

-\paragraph{Dimensional variables using the independent characteristic values of different scenarios of interest} can be obtained specifying the characteristic values of Equation \eqref{nondim2} and calculating the characterising values in Equation \eqref{non_dim} for every relevant field.
+\paragraph{Dimensional variables using the independent characteristic values of different scenarios of interest} The dimensional variables can be obtained by specifying the characteristic values of Equation \eqref{nondim2} and calculating the characterising values in Equation \eqref{non_dim} for every relevant field.
 For example, adopting the characteristic values of the brain tissue ($f_c = 10^{-3}[N]$, $d=2\times 10^{-6}[m]$, $\mu_c = 1[Pa\cdot s]$, and $L=10^{-3} [m]$) \cite{CSFviscosity, WANG20092371, Eskandari, KimECMsize} and of soil ($f_c = 1.5 \times 10^6[N]$, $d=2\times 10^{-4}[m]$, $\mu_c = 1[Pa\cdot s]$, and $L=1[m]$) (see also \cite{HDAZporo2021} and references therein) the dimensional variables can be obtained resembling the brain tissue via

 and applied into soil mechanics